A survey and analysis of TLS interception mechanisms and motivations: Session splitting and key sharing

 The simplest solution to access the unencrypted traffic of an outbound connection is for a middlebox to interpose the TLS connection and \emph{split} it into two sessions~\cite{transitive-trust-dell} (not to be confused with the encryption/authentication splitting described in~\cite{Lesniewski-LaasK05}).
 This behavior is often (abusively) referred to as a man-in-the-middle attack.
 The client is directed to the middlebox acting as a server, which in turn acts as a client and exchanges with the intended server.
 Hence, the middlebox has two sides: client-side and server-side, respectively.
 The middlebox also acts as a CA with its own root certificate since it cannot simply impersonate the server using publicly trusted certificates.
 This method requires proper configuration of the client to accept middlebox-issued certificates.
 The middlebox is trusted to perform the client validations (e.g., certificate validation, minimum key length, strong signature hashing algorithm), and to maintain an acceptable level of security on the server-side connection (e.g., same TLS version and ciphersuites).
 This method is often adopted by antivirus, parental control, malware, student/employee monitoring systems, anti-ads software, and enterprise network appliances~\cite{transitive-trust-dell,xcc-tls-proxy,https-intercept-impact,WakedMY18,carnavalet-wajam}.

 When the middlebox leverages a publicly trusted intermediate CA certificate, clients do not require the extra provisioning of the middlebox' root certificate.
 However, clients are mostly unaware that the interception is taking place, and OS/browser vendors sanctioned the issuing CAs when this deceptive practice was discovered (see~\cite{trustwave-revokation,turktrust-revokation,anssi-revokation,cnnic-revokation}).
-Therefore, splitting the TLS session is only relevant when considering a home or enterprise/university network.
+Thus, splitting TLS sessions is only relevant when considering home/enterprise networks.

-\subhead{Issues} The client does not see the server's certificate; thus this simple technique precludes any certificate-based verifications and enforcements by the client, e.g., certificate validation, revocation checking, key pinning~\cite{rfc7469}, DANE~\cite{rfc7671}.
+\subhead{Issues} The client does not see the server's certificate; thus this simple technique precludes any certificate-based verification and enforcement by the client, e.g., certificate validation, revocation checking, key pinning~\cite{rfc7469}, DANE~\cite{rfc7671}.
 Instead, the middlebox is trusted to perform such operations consistently with the client's expectations.
-Also, the server's use of EV certificates is downgraded to regular DV certificates; however, note that EV certificates for the web are no longer differentiated by major browsers~\cite{chrome-ev,firefox-ev}.
+Also, the server's use of Extended Validation (EV) certificates is downgraded to regular Domain Validation (DV) certificates; however, note that EV certificates for the web are no longer differentiated by major browsers~\cite{chrome-ev,firefox-ev}.

 In practice, TLS session splitting middleboxes have been shown to overlook critical steps as well as introduce additional attack surface~\cite{xcc-tls-proxy,kaspersky-32bit,https-intercept-impact,WakedMY18}.
-This approach is also incompatible with TLS client authentication, unless the middlebox authenticates on behalf of the client to the server.
+This approach is also incompatible with TLS client authentication unless the middlebox authenticates on behalf of the client to the server.

 Finally, it is not always easy or even possible to provision clients to trust a custom root CA. Specifically, user devices that are not controlled by the organization that performs the session splitting needs to be provisioned by the user.
 Certain clients such as antivirus applications or IoT devices rely on their own trust store with little support for customization~\cite{xcc-tls-proxy}.